acpascal/wildonthefarm/content/pages/experience.md

           textAlign: center
     subtitle: Combining Organic Plants and Cloud Forest Nature
     text: >
       Our detox program goes beyond simple herbal teas.
 It's a synergy of several elements for complete purification and revitalization, drawing from the generosity of Wild on the Farm and its environment:

-      <br><br>
-      Fresh Organic Farm Plant Cures: We use nettle and other detoxifying plants freshly picked on-site, from our organic farm.
+      * Fresh Organic Farm Plant Cures: We use nettle and other detoxifying plants freshly picked on-site, from our organic farm.
 Their detoxifying properties (diuretic action, liver support, blood and lymphatic purification, de-acidifying action, heavy metal chelation) are optimized by their freshness and the purity of their cultivation.

-      <br><br>
-      Revitalizing Diet: Our meals are designed to support detoxification, light, nutritious, and prepared with products from our organic farm.
+      * Revitalizing Diet: Our meals are designed to support detoxification, light, nutritious, and prepared with products from our organic farm.
-      <br><br>
-      Pure Cloud Forest Air: Breathing the fresh and healthy air of our environment at 1800m altitude is an act of purification in itself, deeply oxygenating your body and mind.
+      * Pure Cloud Forest Air: Breathing the fresh and healthy air of our environment at 1800m altitude is an act of purification in itself, deeply oxygenating your body and mind.

-      <br><br>
-      Cloud Forest Walks: Guided walks in the cloud forest are not just gentle physical activity; they are an essential reconnection with the nature of our location, promoting movement, mental clarity, and elimination, while enjoying the silence and beauty.
+      * Cloud Forest Walks: Guided walks in the cloud forest are not just gentle physical activity; they are an essential reconnection with the nature of our location, promoting movement, mental clarity, and elimination, while enjoying the silence and beauty.

-      <br><br>
-      Silence Space: The monastic side of our environment is a place of silence allowing you to disconnect from external and internal noise, facilitating introspection, stress reduction, and mental regeneration, an integral part of the well-being synergy at Wild on the Farm.
+      * Silence Space: The monastic side of our environment is a place of silence allowing you to disconnect from external and internal noise, facilitating introspection, stress reduction, and mental regeneration, an integral part of the well-being synergy at Wild on the Farm.

-      <br><br>
-      Restorative Sleep: The calm environment of our farm and the air quality of the cloud forest promote deep and restorative sleep, essential for the body's healing and revitalization processes.
+      * Restorative Sleep: The calm environment of our farm and the air quality of the cloud forest promote deep and restorative sleep, essential for the body's healing and revitalization processes.

-      <br><br>
-      <strong>The Benefits for Your Vitality, Supported by Organic Plants and the Farm Environment</strong>
+      ** The Benefits for Your Vitality, Supported by Organic Plants and the Farm Environment **
-      <br><br>

       By participating in our retreat at Wild on the Farm, you will benefit from the multiple virtues of plants from our organic agriculture and our unique environment, aiming particularly at:
-      <br><br>
-      Deep Detoxification: Our program supports the elimination of metabolic waste, toxins, and can help chelate certain heavy metals, restoring lightness and energy to your body thanks to the plants cultivated on site.
+      *   Deep Detoxification: Our program supports the elimination of metabolic waste, toxins, and can help chelate certain heavy metals, restoring lightness and energy to your body thanks to the plants cultivated on site.

-      <br><br>
-      Support for Bone Health: The exceptional mineral intake from organic nettle (calcium, magnesium, silicon) contributes to strengthening the bone matrix.
+      *   Support for Bone Health: The exceptional mineral intake from organic nettle (calcium, magnesium, silicon) contributes to strengthening the bone matrix.

-      <br><br>
-      Anti-aging and Anti-inflammatory Action: The antioxidant and anti-inflammatory properties of farm plants help combat oxidative stress and can relieve joint pain (arthritis, osteoarthritis), contributing to lasting well-being.
+      *   Anti-aging and Anti-inflammatory Action: The antioxidant and anti-inflammatory properties of farm plants help combat oxidative stress and can relieve joint pain (arthritis, osteoarthritis), contributing to lasting well-being.

-      <br><br>
-      Relief from Allergic Reactions: Certain nettle compounds are known for their potential to modulate the histamine response, offering natural support against allergic symptoms like hay fever.
+      *   Relief from Allergic Reactions: Certain nettle compounds are known for their potential to modulate the histamine response, offering natural support against allergic symptoms like hay fever.

-      <br><br>
-      General Strengthening: The entire program (organic plants, diet, pure air, rest) aims to strengthen your immune system, combat fatigue, and restore your vitality in the ideal setting of Wild on the Farm.
+      *   General Strengthening: The entire program (organic plants, diet, pure air, rest) aims to strengthen your immune system, combat fatigue, and restore your vitality in the ideal setting of Wild on the Farm.
-      <br><br>

       Join Us at Wild on the Farm for a Regenerative Break
-      <br><br>

       If you feel the need to take a break, cleanse your body, calm your mind, and regain your vital energy, Wild on the Farm offers the ideal setting and adapted program.
       Away from distractions, at 1800m altitude above Boquete, surrounded by generous cloud forest nature and nourished by the treasures of our organic land, offer yourself this unique experience of revitalization and beneficial synergy.
-      <br><br>

       Contact us to learn more about our upcoming retreats and book your regenerative stay.
-    colors: bg-emerald-fg-light
+    colors: bg-orange-fg-dark
     styles:
       self:
         padding: